Tuesday, January 6, 2015

 There was a lot of back and forth on the deal between Tucson Police Department and the two school districts.
 Before it was finalized, the Tucson City Council ordered to add a clause in the contracts specifying that an officer could not look into students' immigration status.

-, there was a protest outside the City Hall, before the City Council approved the amended deal—the one mentioned at the meeting concerned TUSD.
+A few weeks ago, there was a protest outside the City Hall, before the City Council approved the amended deal—the one mentioned at the meeting concerned TUSD.
 Now, we know that cops can't interrogate anyone on their status, unless vital to a criminal investigation or with a parent, guardian or attorney present.

 Still, some people were unhappy that cops were being allowed back in the school.
 At the council meeting that Tuesday evening, some argued the funds—$2.2 million—should be invested in other educational areas.